CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Formative Study

 \begin{quote} \textit{``I would probably give the students like suggest mode access where they can annotate the document and add a comment or add a suggested edit, and then I would be the one to actually approve it.
 It wouldn't become live until I made those approvals.
 And that way I could maintain the accuracy and quality of the documents, and I could be aware of any changes that are happening because I would have to approve them first.''} (P9) \end{quote}

 Overall, professors viewed it positively when students developed a sense of ownership and contributed to building organizational memory collectively.
+However, students expressed reluctance toward such documentation work, highlighting a tension between professors' expectations and students' actual willingness to participate.

 Prior work has shown that granting editing privileges and fostering a sense of community ownership can encourage sustained contributions and effective use of shared documents~\cite{wagner2004wiki, forte2005why, morgan2013tea}.
 At the same time, professors emphasized the importance of tracking all changes and retaining final approval rights to ensure accuracy, reflecting a recurring tension also observed in large-scale collaborative systems.
 In Wikipedia, for instance, the balance between openness and quality control has been identified as a central challenge ~\cite{geiger2010work, arazy2011information}.
 Building on these insights, our design aims to encourage lab members' participation in curating organizational memory while ensuring that professors can maintain oversight and quality control.

-These design goals guided the design and implementation of \sys{}, which we describe in the following section.